 Several areas of the ACCC’s work have direct impact on agricultural businesses.

-The Agriculture Unit has established an Agriculture Consultative Committee.
-The Committee will help inform the Unit and the broader ACCC on issues affecting the agriculture sector that fall within the scope of the Act.
+The ACCC established an Agriculture Consultative Committee in 2016.
+The Committee helps inform the Unit and the broader ACCC on issues affecting the agriculture sector that fall within the scope of the Competition and Consumer Act 2010.

 We hold a range of forums in regional areas with targeted industry sectors to: